clickup/pg-microsharding/README.md

-# pg-sharding: micro-shards support for PostgreSQL
+# @clickup/pg-sharding: micro-shards support for PostgreSQL

 Each micro-shard is a PG schema with numeric suffix.
 Micro-shards have the same set of tables with same names; it's up to the higher-level tools to keep the